 The inline assembler does not support legacy assembly code written in ARM assembler syntax.
+See the Migration and Compatibility Guide for more information about migrating ARM syntax assembly code to GCC syntax.

-The general form of an \\asm inline assembly statement is:
+The general form of an asm inline assembly statement is: